darrynzimire/Jupyter-Notebooks/README.md

 # Jupyter-Notebooks
-A collection of Jupyter notebooks for projects and analysis pipelines
+A collection of Jupyter notebooks and analysis worklflows for Projects I worked on